ibm-cloud-docs/sell/service-platform.md

 When a user wants to create a service instance, they can use `ibmcloud cli [ ibmcloud resource service-instance-create NAME SERVICE_NAME SERVICE_PLAN_NAME LOCATION ]`.

 The {{site.data.keyword.Bluemix_notm}} platform validates that the user has permission to create the service instance by using {{site.data.keyword.Bluemix_notm}} IAM.
-After this validation occurs, your service broker's endpoint (PUT /v2/resource_instances/:resource_instance_id) is started.
+After this validation occurs, your service broker's creation endpoint (PUT /v2/resource_instances/:resource_instance_id) is started.
 For the instance to be created, the following rules must be met:
 * The {{site.data.keyword.Bluemix_notm}} context is included in the context variable
 * The `X-Broker-API-Originating-Identity` has the IBM IAM ID of the user that started the request
 * The parameters section includes the requested location (and more parameters that are required by your service).